The Path of Destiny

 "What makes you say that?"
 Alex replied.
 "After all this time we've-"

 "Move aside," a low voice growled, and both Inferno and Alex were pushed unceremoniously out of the way as Scytheclaw moved past, his yellow eyes on the painting.
 His wings shot out of their protective casings, and without a word he launched himself upward toward the lugia portrait, sliding it upward along the wall until it clicked into place, revealing a door.
 Scytheclaw took one look at it, and, still using his momentum in the air, slowed by his buzzing wings, he prepared a metal claw attack and swiped his pincer at the small padlock hanging from the door, severing it with only a small clinking sound.
 The door swung outwards and a large but clean hole was revealed in the otherwise flawless-looking wall.
-He then landed back on the ground beside the others, his claw feet hardly making a sound as they touched the floor, the padlock held in his other claw.
+He then landed back on the ground beside the others, his clawed feet hardly making a sound as they touched the floor, the padlock held in his other claw.

 Alex stared at him in wide-eyed amazement.
 "Wow!" she gasped.
 "How did you do that?
 And-and how did you know the painting would-"